6 Types of Phytoremediation

-Also known as phytoaccumulation.
-Plants take up or hyper-accumulate contaminants through their roots and store them in the tissues of the stem or leaves.
+This term is also known as phytoaccumulation.
+Plants take up or hyper-accumulate contaminants through their roots and store them in the tissues of stems or leaves.
 The contaminants are not necessarily degraded but are removed from the environment when the plants are harvested.

 This is particularly useful for removing metals from soil.
 In some cases, the metals can be recovered for reuse by incinerating the plants in a process called phytomining.

 Because phytoremediation is relatively new in practice, there still are questions about its broader environmental impact.
 According to the Center for Public Environmental Oversight (CPEO), more research is needed to understand the effect of various compounds on the entire ecosystem of which plants may be a part.